CivicActions/ssp-toolkit/docs/ssp.md

 All Drupal passwords are encrypted in storage, using the SHA-512 hashing algorithm with a salt.
 SHA-512 is an approved security function under FIPS PUB 140-2.
 The hash function is performed repeatedly to further obfuscate the password via key stretching.
 In transmission, passwords are encrypted using SSL via HTTPS.

+##### Ilias

+All Ilias passwords are encrypted in storage, using the SHA-512 hashing algorithm with a salt.
+SHA-512 is an approved security function under FIPS PUB 140-2.
+The hash function is performed repeatedly to further obfuscate the password via key stretching.
+In transmission, passwords are encrypted using SSL via HTTPS.

 #### j